broadinstitute/gatk/README.md

 * HDF5-Java JNI Libraries Release 2.9 (2.11 for Macs)

 * (Developers) Gradle 2.12 is needed for building the GATK.
-We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically
+We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically.

 * (Developers) git lfs 1.1.0 (or greater) is needed for testing GATK-Protected builds.
 It is needed to download large files for the complete test suite.
-Run git lfs install after downloading, followed by git lfs pull to download the large files.
+Run ``git lfs install`` after downloading, followed by ``git lfs pull`` to download the large files.
 The download is ~500 MB.

 Read GATK 4 README